GuideNepalFamilyEducationBudgetPersonal Finance

 Stage 8 — The everyday, multiplied by 18 years

-The smaller lines that you don't notice month-to-month but that compound across two decades.
+Smaller lines you don't notice month-to-month, compounding across two decades.

 LinePer-month estimate18-year total